New Age: Ethics and afterlife

-Prosperity consciousness

-Prosperity consciousness is a term and teaching often referred to in New Age and New Thought communities, and it is a term sometimes used by financial professionals.
-It describes the belief that by opening one's mind to the financial opportunities in the world, and by living a life and having a perspective that welcomes financial resources, one will bring financial wealth into one's life.
-Prosperity consciousness is based primarily on a belief in the Law of Attraction as it proposes that our consciousness is the means to obtain and create our own reality.

 Demographics

 In the mid-1990s, the New Age was found primarily in the United States and Canada, Western Europe, and Australia and New Zealand.
 The fact that most individuals engaging in New Age activity do not describe themselves as "New Agers" renders it difficult to determine the total number of practitioners.
 Heelas highlighted the range of attempts to establish the number of New Age participants in the U.S. during this period, noting that estimates ranged from 20,000 to 6 million; he believed that the higher ranges of these estimates were greatly inflated by, for instance, an erroneous assumption that all Americans who believed in reincarnation were part of the New Age.
 He nevertheless suggested that over 10 million people in the U.S. had had some contact with New Age practices or ideas.
 Between 2000 and 2002, Heelas and Woodhead conducted research into the New Age in the English town of Kendal, Cumbria; they found 600 people actively attended New Age activities on a weekly basis, representing 1.6% of the town's population.
 From this, they extrapolated that around 900,000 Britons regularly took part in New Age activities.
 In 2006, Heelas stated that New Age practices had grown to such an extent that they were "increasingly rivaling the sway of Christianity in Western settings".

 Sociological investigation indicates that certain sectors of society are more likely to engage in New Age practices than others.
 In the United States, the first people to embrace the New Age belonged to the baby boomer generation, those born between 1946 and 1964.

 Sutcliffe noted that although most influential New Age figureheads were male, approximately two-thirds of its participants were female.
 Heelas and Woodhead's Kendal Project found that of those regularly attending New Age activities in the town, 80% were female, while 78% of those running such activities were female.
 They attributed this female dominance to "deeply entrenched cultural values and divisions of labour" in Western society, according to which women were accorded greater responsibility for the well-being of others, thus making New Age practices more attractive to them.
 They suggested that men were less attracted to New Age activities because they were hampered by a "masculinist ideal of autonomy and self-sufficiency" which discouraged them from seeking the assistance of others for their inner development.